Nicholas Tulp – Monlife

 Is there enough space, will greenery be removed and will the road be narrowed?

-Monmouthshire County Council’s land team will engage with the landowners if approval for the scheme allows progress to this stage.
+Monmouthshire County Council’s land team is engaging with landowners to acquire the land required for the scheme.
 The relevant landowners have already been contacted by the ecology team who required permission to enter private land to carry out ecology surveys in preparation for this scheme.

 Where necessary, verges, hedges and field boundaries will be re-designed, along with field accesses and walls.
 The redesign includes the translocation or replacement planting of hedges and trees.
 Ensuring that the scheme brings a net benefit to biodiversity is fundamental of Monmouthshire County Council and a requirement for Welsh Government funding of the scheme.
 The scheme will be appropriately assessed for ecological constraints and opportunities as part of the active travel project.
 Monmouthshire County Council’s Green Infrastructure team will work closely with the project team to ensure that impacts are minimised and opportunities are maximised to contribute towards nature recovery.